 The bottom of that quote is important: you need to set yourself up for success in a way that’s in harmony with your pre-existing nature, values, and interests.
 If you try to “square peg, round hole” certain habits into your lifestyle, oftentimes they don’t work immediately well.
 (Look at a gym on January 2nd vs. February 20th.)

-Charles Duhigg has also done habit research, and he believes everything around habit formation is a three-step process:
+Charles Duhigg has also done habit research, and he believes everything around habit formation is a three-step process: A cue, a routine, and a reward.

 You need to tweak all three aspects of various habits — the process you follow, for example, or how you reward yourself for completing the new habit properly.